Welcome to A Pulgarita! I aim to inspire young full-time researchers to travel and explore while rocking their own projects!

 Who is the “pulgarita”?

-I was born and live in the Lisbon area, Portugal, a city and country that I absolutely love!
-However, this doesn’t keep me grounded to stay at the same place for too long and my biggest passion is traveling.
+I was born and lived almost all my life in the Lisbon area, Portugal, a city and country that I absolutely love!
+Currently, I live in Cambridge, Massachusetts, USA, since I am doing a research period at Massachusetts Institute of Technology.
 So here I am to show you how I am trying to arrive to my final research destination (becoming a doctor) while traveling and exploring as much as possible on a tight budget!

 Why “A Pulgarita”?